RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 source2] for the page is down to **18 lines**.

 By glancing through [Source2] you see that we are still using some ASP.NET directives, just the reference to the masterpage has gone.
+In addition the `<asp:Content>` blocks have been replaced by some standard HTML5.
 In [Part 1] we stripped down the **DVWP** in a similar manner, so we might call this mode the **`Naparari`** `:-)`.
 *Please note* that at this time the JavaScript won't work as some required CSOM files are loaded via the masterpage.